 Method calcination potting soil

-And there is only one way to deal with these unpleasant phenomena — soil potting mix disinfection.
+And there is only one way to deal with these unpleasant phenomena — potting soils mix disinfection.
 The most popular method for flower growers is calcination.
 The earth is placed in the oven for 30 minutes, heated to a temperature of 80-90 degrees.
 Another popular method is to treat the potting soil for 10 minutes in the microwave, turned on at maximum power.
 You can also steam the old potting soil by holding it for 1.5 hours over a pot of boiling water.
 But I had doubts about the expediency of these procedures.

 The fact is that along with harmful microorganisms, useful bacteria will also die, and you can forget about preserving the unique microflora of the potting soil that has been formed over the years, and it will not be possible to restore it even with organic fertilizers.